 INFORMATION ABOUT SCOUTING

-Safeguarding training is a requirement for all adults and young leaders in Scouting who are involved with children and young people.
-Details of courses run by the Region can be found using our Adult Training section.
-The Region recommends that the detailed course is completed every three years to ensure that leaders are up to date with current thinking and practice, for example about accommodation arrangements.
-Leaders need to ensure that they have attended one of our detailed safeguarding courses before they attend for their five-year review meeting.
+Safeguarding training is a mandatory requirement for all adults in Scouting who are involved with children and young people.
+Details of face to face courses run by the Regional Safeguarding Team can be found using our Adult Training section.
+The Region recommends that you do the face to face course every three years to ensure that you are up to date with current thinking and practice, for example about accommodation arrangements.
+As a leader, you need to ensure that you have attended one of our safeguarding courses before you attend for your five-year review meeting.
+If your safeguarding qualification has lapsed, it is unlikely that a NAN or Adventurous Activity Permit would be agreed or awarded until such time as a face to face safeguarding course has been completed.

-Our Safeguarding Awareness Coordinator is Russell Shoulder and he can be contacted at any time for advice, assistance or queries about safeguarding and safeguarding training.
+The Safeguarding Team is committed to providing face to face training in any District whenever it is asked.
+We aim to provide at least two courses per year (more if requested) for each District.
+Our Safeguarding Awareness Coordinator is Russell Shoulder and he can be contacted at any time for advice, assistance or queries about safeguarding and arranging safeguarding training.

 Safeguarding in Scouting